AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-ultimate-overview.md

    ![Assets as a Cloud Service Power user](/help/assets/assets/assets-cs-power-users.png)

-The following table summarizes the available Content Hub user types, the privileges they have, and the product profiles that are required to get those privileges:
+The following table summarizes the available AEM Assets user types, the privileges they have, and the product profiles that are required to get those privileges:

 | User Role    | Limited users | Collaborator users  | Power users | Administrators |